 Because this resource includes an answer sheet, we recommend you print one copy of the entire file.
 Then, make photocopies of the blank worksheet for students to complete.

 Looking to save time at the photocopier?
 Turn this teaching resource into a sustainable activity by printing on cardstock and slipping it into a dry-erase sleeve.
 Students can record their answers with a whiteboard marker, then erase and reuse them.
 Alternatively, project the worksheet onto a screen and work through it as a class by having students record their answers in their notebooks.

 This resource was created by Cassandra Friesen, a teacher in Colorado and Teach Starter Collaborator.

 Don’t stop there!
-We’ve got more activities to shorten your lesson planning time:
+We’ve got more great teacher-created, curriculum-aligned activities to shorten your lesson planning time:

 Assess student understanding of adding, subtracting, multiplying, and dividing decimals with this math assessment.

-Have fun solving decimal multiplication problems with this set of 3 riddle worksheets.
+Get students solving decimal multiplication problems with this set of 3 differentiated riddle worksheets.